strimzi/strimzi.github.io/_posts/2026-02-18-strimzicon2026-announcement.md

 Even if you're not considering presenting, we hope you will still join us as an attendee.

 It's virtual, it's free, and it's going to be epic again!
-Join the Strimzi community at StrimziCon!
+Join the Strimzi community at StrimziCon 2026!